atishpoojary/Lambda-blog-test/README.md

 '''

 ## You can install this framework through the command line,
-'''
- pip install robotframework
+'pip install robotframework'
- pip install selenium
+'pip install selenium'
-'''

 <b>To know more about robotframework :</b>
 - [robotframework](http://robotframework.org)